-Swide has already been getting excited about the 150th birthday of this iconic transport system and the events that have been cropping up across the capital, including the ‘Poster Art 150 – London Underground’s Greatest Designs’.
+Swide have already been getting excited with the celebrations that are happening throughout 2013, including the ‘Poster Art 150 – London Underground’s Greatest Designs’.

 The above film ‘Underground’, released in 1928, stands as the first time that the London Underground ever featured in and was to inspire many of those that followed it.
 Fast forward 85-years and it’s the James Bond film ‘Skyfall’ that sees the Tube being used like we’ve never seen before, plowing through a wall and roughing up the secret agent’s suit a little.
 Quite a feat, for a transport system that has become one of the nation’s icons, don’t you think?